High School & College

 -

-Dopamine Deficit
+Dopamine Deficit (Unit 1: Lesson 8)

 When we get too many feel-good rewards from our devices, the pleasure-pain balance will eventually tip back over to the pain side.
 Scientists call this a dopamine deficit state - it's like your brain's reward system has temporarily burned out.